kormart/moist-berry/README.md

 ## Setting up Arduino
 http://seeedstudio.com/wiki/Relay_Shield_V2.0

-Example Arduino code as is from Development Environment
+    Example Arduino code as is from Development Environment /*

-     /*
-      Analog input, analog output, serial output
+     Prototype Water pump control using Seeedstudio Relay Shield v2.0

      Reads an analog input pin, maps the result to a range from 0 to 255 and uses the result to set the pulsewidth modulation (PWM) of an output pin.
      Also prints the results to the serial monitor.

      The circuit:
      * potentiometer connected to analog pin 0.
-        Center pin of the potentiometer goes to the analog pin. side pins of the potentiometer go to +5V and ground
      * LED connected from digital pin 9 to ground

-      created 29 Dec.
-2008
-      modified 9 Apr 2012
-      by Tom Igoe

-      This example code is in the public domain.

     */

     // These constants won't change.
 They're used to give names
     // to the pins used:
-    const int analogInPin = A0;  // Analog input pin that the potentiometer is attached to const int analogOutPin = 9; // Analog output pin that the LED is attached to
+    const int analogInPin = A0;  // Analog input pin that the potentiometer is attached to const int analogOutPin = 9; // Analog output pin that the LED is attached to const int relayPin = 7; // the pin to use for relay control

     int sensorValue = 0;        // value read from the pot int outputValue = 0;        // value output to the PWM (analog out)

     void setup() {
     // initialize serial communications at 9600 bps:
       Serial.begin(9600);
+    // the pin to use for relay control pinMode(relayPin, OUTPUT);
     }

     void loop() {